-Regarding the misconceptions in the underlying assumptions, our response focuses on the following three misconceptions:
+Regarding the underlying assumptions, our response focuses on the following three misconceptions:

 - 1. Technologies designed for license exempt usage (such as IEEE 802.11/Wi-Fi) are less suitable for Enterprise use, - 2.
 License exempt technologies cannot deliver predictable QoS, and - 3.
 Spectrum needs for license exempt usage are already covered for the 6G timeframe.